 Throughout the pandemic we have been working hard to continue providing round the clock care for patients and their loved ones.

-From Monday May 24th 2021 patients will be able to have two visitors to see them on our in-patient unit, between the hours of 13.00 -16:00 hours, seven days a week.
+Visitor arrangements at St Catherine’s Hospice are being updated from Thursday 19th August 2021.
+Patients will be able to receive 2 visitors each day between the hours of 13.00-16:00.
 In order to keep patients, visitors and staff safe we have introduced some control measures described below that you must be aware of prior to visiting a patient.
 All hospice patients are vulnerable to the Coronavirus.

 3. If you are displaying any symptoms of Covid-19 it is important you do not visit the hospice.